OualidKassa/imdb-canalplus-front/README.md

-Don't forget to use (install if not) json-server with this command line json-server basics-data-server.json --no-cors, --nc
+Don't forget to use (install if not) and use this command line json-server with this command line json-server basics-data-server.json --no-cors, --nc